txemavs/bigclock/README.md

 * 150 neopixel LEDs
 * a 5V 10A power source

-A 60 LED/m strip makes a 110x17 cm matrix
+Letters are 5x5 dots, 6 dots width with the spacing, so we need a 30x5 dot matrix A 5m 150 LED strip makes a 110x17 cm display.